-Ms V Chadney Val.Chadley@jmhs.hereford.sch.uk Student Support Mrs S McCarthy Sally.Mccarthy@jmhs.hereford.sch.uk Student Support Mrs R Linsley Rachael.Linsley@jmhs.hereford.sch.uk Attendance Mrs A Mowbray Angie.Mowbray@jmhs.hereford.sch.uk Admissions and Primary Liaison
+Ms V ChadneyVal.Chadney@jmhs.hereford.sch.ukStudent Support (Behaviour)Mrs S McCarthySally.McCarthy@jmhs.hereford.sch.ukStudent Support (Attendance)Mrs A MowbrayAngie.Mowbray@jmhs.hereford.sch.ukStudent support (Transition and Primary Liaison)

 Personal appointments can be arranged, at a mutually convenient time, with members of staff in order to discuss any matters of concern.
 You should always report to School Reception on your arrival where you will be given a visitors' badge.